529 Plan Details:

 This ranking could be a useful tool for you when selecting which direct 529 plan might be right for you.

-NA = Not applicable = Program does not have at least three portfolios with sufficiently long performance under our ranking model.
+NA = Not Applicable = Program does not have at least one portfolio with sufficiently-long performance in a minimum of four asset allocation categories under our ranking model.

 The Savingforcollege.com plan composite rankings are derived using the plans' relevant portfolio performance in seven unique asset allocation categories.
 The asset-allocation categories used are: 100 percent equity, 80 percent equity, 60 percent equity, 40 percent equity, 20 percent equity, 100 percent fixed and 100 percent short term.
 The plan composite ranking is determined by the average of its percentile ranking in the seven categories.